github/docs/content/admin/enterprise-management/configuring-collectd.md

 ---
 title: Configuring collectd
 intro: '{% data variables.product.prodname_enterprise %} can gather data with `collectd` and send it to an external `collectd` server.
-Among other metrics, we gather a standard set of data such as CPU utilization, memory and disk consumption, network interface traffic and errors, and the VM''s overall load.'
+Among other metrics, we gather a standard set of data such as CPU utilization, memory and disk consumption, network interface traffic and errors, and the VM\'s overall load.'
 redirect_from:
   - /enterprise/admin/installation/configuring-collectd
   - /enterprise/admin/articles/configuring-collectd/